 As our reservations manager, Carrie handles the reservations for our summer program and Stanford affiliated conference programs.
 During the week, she is here to handle any reservation questions you may have.
 Carrie loves riding horses, hiking and gardening in her yard.

-Liz works side-by-side with Carrie to ensure your reservations are up-to-date and ready to go prior to your summer arrival.
-Liz is excited to meet all our guests and will be at Camp to help answer any questions you may have.
+Kristin works alongside Carrie to ensure your reservations are up-to-date and ready to go prior to your summer arrival.
+She is excited to meet all our guests and will be at Camp to help answer any questions you may have.
 Kristin first came to us from Strasburg, Colorado as an all-purpose staffer in the spring of 2018 and fell in love with camp.
 When she is not in the office, Kristin can be found out in Desolation Wilderness, hiking, camping, and frolicking in the meadows.
 She enjoys a well-made chai tea, dressing up in rally closet costumes, and eating bagels.

 Tegan oversees all of the Human Resource & Accounting functions for Stanford Sierra Camp.
 Tegan’s main focus is taking care of our team members and ensuring they have a unique and one-of-a-kind working experience.
 She stands by her belief in an open door policy by creating open lines of communication.
 When Tegan isn’t out at Camp, she is located at our Town Office.
 During her free time, Tegan enjoys wake boarding, snowboarding, volleyball, running, softball, climbing and just about anything outdoors.

 Morgan works to book and organize the many conferences, weddings, retreat groups, and businesses that visit Camp in the spring and fall.
 When not working, you can find Morgan geocaching in the local vicinity, doing a crossword at the picnic tables, or displaying his talents on the volleyball court.